KennyKgr/Devops-Bootcamp/Project2/Devproject2.md

   **sudo certbot --nginx**

-  used the command sudo certbot --nginx to request and deploy the certificates for the domains where
+  used the command sudo certbot --nginx to request and deploy the certificates for the domains

-  I selected the domains 1 and 3 for certificate deployment
+- I selected the domains 1 and 3 for certificate deployment

   ![deployssl](/Project2/img/deploy-ssl.png)